From Edge to Edge: A Flow-Inspired Scheduling Planner for Multi-Robot Systems: INTRODUCTION

+However, applying flow-based methods to multi-robot systems still faces numerous challenges.
+The reasons are as follows: First, flow-based methods require a predefined network structure, but real-world map environments often lack such readily usable network structures.
+Second, these methods typically have long computation times and are often designed for offline use, lacking real-time applicability.
+Furthermore, flow-based methods typically produce flow distributions over edges rather than directly executable trajectories for individual robots.
+This limitation hinders their integration into the prevalent two-stage architecture of robotic systems.
+Therefore, there is an urgent need for a front-end planner that not only provides an executable path for each robot, but also leverages flow-based principles to improve efficiency, while maintaining compatibility with back-end collision avoidance modules.

-To address these challenges, we propose a real-time scheduling scheme for multi-robot systems.
-Our planner builds on existing collision avoidance algorithms.
-It does not directly solve robot collision avoidance but performs real-time scheduling based on the map environment and robot status.
-The scheduling scheme first decomposes the initial map and extracts information to form a network containing nodes, edges, and capacity information.
-Subsequently, the planner calculates the path for each robot in real-time based on the current position of the robots and the congestion level of the map channels.
+To address these challenges, we propose a flow-based multi-robot planning scheme.
+The scheduling planner, as a front-end module, provides discrete paths for each robot in real-time, guiding their direction of movement, and is compatible with back-end collision avoidance modules.
+Our scheme first decomposes the initial map and extracts information to form a network containing nodes and edge information.
+Subsequently, the planner calculates the path for each robot based on the current position of the robots and the congestion level of the map channels.
 The planner optimizes path selection from the perspective of the entire swarm, balancing detouring and waiting to minimize the time required for robots to traverse obstacle-rich environments.
-Experimental results show that when the number of robots reaches 500, the calculation time per instance of our planner is only 0.9 seconds, demonstrating high computational efficiency.
+Experimental results show that our planner has high computational efficiency.
 And we conducted flight tests to demonstrate that the proposed scheme can be applied to real-world settings.

-Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel scheduling planner that utilizes the traversable areas of the map, thereby reducing the traversal time for a swarm of robots in obstacle-rich environments.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose a scheduling planner that utilizes the traversable areas of the map, thereby reducing the traversal time for multiple robots in obstacle-rich environments.

-\item Our scheduling planner is lightweight and exhibits high computational efficiency, meeting the real-time requirements of the robots.